Lankesh-M/Lankesh-M/README.md

 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning Data Structures and Mobile app development
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me, mial me lankesh.meganathan@gmail.com
+- 📫 How to reach me, mail me lankesh.meganathan@gmail.com

 <!---
 Lankesh-M/Lankesh-M is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.